Porto-North-Portugal.com

 Igreja de Nossa Senhora da Oliveira

-The Church of Our Lady of Oliveira stands at the centre of Guimarães.
-Its origins date back to the 10th century, though the current Gothic structure was built in the 14th century under King João I, who commissioned it to celebrate his victory at the Battle of Aljubarrota.
+The Church of Our Lady of the Olive Tree has stood at the heart of Guimarães since the 10th century, when Countess Mumadona founded a monastery on this site.
+The current Gothic structure dates from the 14th century, commissioned by King João I to celebrate his victory at the Battle of Aljubarrota in 1385.

 olive tree Guimarães